 S-gG-m-d-n-S

 As recounted in The Hindu, Mohankauns “was spontaneously created by Ravi Shankar in 1949.
 On hearing of Mohandas K. Gandhi’s death, Pandit-ji was asked by All India Radio to play a piece dedicated to the Mahatma.
 On the spot, he created a variation of…Malkauns”.
-As well as the occasional use of shuddha Re, his new raga adds a shuddha Ga in aroha, bringing special prominence to a ‘Ga-Ni-Dha’ catchphrase: chosen by Shankar to spell out the Mahatma’s surname [here‘s the sloppily-distilled motif on own sitar – audible in Shankar’s take below, e.g. at 1:56, 12:57, & 18:58: also see my Alphamelodics: the hidden sounds of words article!].
-Also recorded by Zia Mohiuddin Dagar on the rudra veena, as well as by Nazakat & Salamat Ali Khan in a spellbinding vocal duet.
-Compare to other Ravi-authored forms such as Parameshwari, Gangeshwari, Kameshwari, Rangeshwari, Jogeshwari, Bairagi, Bairagi Todi, Ahir Lalit, and Pancham se Gara.
+As well as the occasional use of shuddha Re, his new raga adds a shuddha Ga in aroha, bringing special prominence to a ‘Ga-Ni-Dha’ catchphrase: chosen by Shankar to spell out the Mahatma’s surname [here‘s the sloppily-distilled motif on own sitar, audible throughout Shankar’s take e.g. at 1:56, 12:57, & 18:58: & see my Alphamelodics: hidden sounds of words article!].
+Also recorded by Nazakat & Salamat Ali Khan as a spellbinding vocal duet [n.b. the purported Mohankauns recordings by rudra veena master Zia Mohiuddin Dagar are in fact mislabelled renditions of Vardhini, as clarified in fiery fashion by his son Bahauddin Dagar in 2025].
+Compare to other Ravi-authored forms such as Parameshwari, Gangeshwari, Kameshwari, Rangeshwari, Jogeshwari, Bairagi, Bairagi Todi, Ahir Lalit, and Pancham se Gara – and also listen to Kumar Gandharva’s similarly-inspired Gandhi Malhar.

 • Raga Megalist (365+) •